-Analysis and design results can also be viewed in text form using the Text Reports tab.
-Once on the Text Report tab, a list of available tables is shown on the Project Manager | Tables tab and can be added to the text report by doubleclicking an individual table or dragging and dropping a table into the report.
+Analysis and design results can also be viewed in text form using the Report View tab.
+Once in the Report View, a list of available deign tables is shown on the Project Manager | Tables tab and can be added to the text report by doubleclicking an individual table or dragging and dropping a table into the report.
 Plates can also be reported on an individual basis by selecting one or more plates from the Analysis Results or Design Results view, and using the rightclick context menu to Report Selected.
-Note: The reinforcement settings are included in the Slabs table located under the Structure Tables category.
+Note: The reinforcement settings are included in the Slabs table located under the

+Structure Tables category.